section-engineering-education/engineering-education/articles/types-of-styling-in-css/index.md

     alt: Types of CSS (Cascading Style Sheets) example image

 ---
 We will be going over Cascading Style Sheets commonly known as CSS.
-CSS is what turns your everyday markup language, HTML, into a one of a kind expression that leaves people in admiration.
-CSS complements the elements in HTML to help come up with various designs that make a website pop.
+CSS is what turns your everyday Hypertext Markup Language, HTML, into a one of a kind expression that leaves people in admiration.
+On its own HTML is seen on a webpage as just a word skeleton that could easily have been written on Microsoft word and saved a lot of time.
+CSS complements HTML to help come up with various designs that make a website pop.
 From background colors, font-size, font-weight, font-family, and much more the design of a website becomes limited by only your imagination.
 <!--more-->
 CSS is the main playground for any developer.
 To use an analogy, CSS is like all the spices you add to your food to give it a rich, enticing aroma and the desired taste when you finally present it.
 However, just throwing things in there randomly doesn't guarantee greatness.

 You still have to know what goes with what, when to apply a specific style or when something just doesn't fit in.
 How you implement your CSS can either make or break your website.
 Below we'll be looking at the different styling options in CSS, how to apply them, and when best to implement each style.

 ### Styling in CSS
-There are 3 distinct methods for styling in CSS.
-Each level of styling is given a different hierarchical priority and is used for different reasons.
+There are 3 distinct methods for styling in CSS, *Local style*, *Page-Level style*, and *External Styles*.
+Each level of styling is given a different hierarchical priority (when to apply) and is used for different reasons.

 The 3 methods are further grouped into two categories.
 Namely *Internal CSS* and *External CSS*. *Internal CSS* is comprised of Local Styles and Page-Level Styles while *External CSS* is just as the name implies.